Lumbar puncture

 Preparing for your lumbar puncture

-Just before the procedure, you are asked to go to the toilet to empty your bladder and bowels.
+Just before the test, you are asked to go to the toilet to empty your bladder and bowels.

 What happens during a lumbar puncture?